 If your older adult won’t tolerate a wearable tracker, consider the SmartSole.
 It’s a GPS tracker that’s hidden in shoe insoles.

-If car keys are accessible, seniors could drive off before you return from a quick bathroom break.
+If car keys are left in the car, seniors could drive away before you return from a quick bathroom break.

-To prevent this from happening, make sure all car keys are well-hidden and consider adding a steering wheel lock to the car.
+To prevent this, ensure all car keys are well hidden and consider adding a steering wheel lock.

 Another precaution is to hide their purse or wallet.
 Some people won’t leave the house without those essentials.

-Other ways to prepare just in case your older adult wanders and gets lost are to:
+Other ways to prepare just in case your loved one with dementia wanders and gets lost are to:

 - Snap a quick photo of them each morning.
-You’ll always have an up-to-date photo with the clothes they’re wearing that day in case you need to show it to law enforcement and rescue personnel.
+You’ll always have an up-to-date picture of them wearing the clothes they’re wearing that day, in case you need to show it to law enforcement and rescue personnel.

 - Alert neighbors to their wandering behavior and share tips on how to distract or slow them down.
 Make sure all neighbors have your contact information.